phucthuun/litreview_io/README.md

 # Mapping Review on Memory Development
 #### A product of the RHYME team at the Max Planck Institute for Human Development

-The shiny app is an interactive version from the original publication <strong>Ngo, C., Buchberger, E., Nguyen, P., Newcombe, N., & Werkle-Bergner, M. (2022, June 3).
-Building a Cumulative Science of Memory Development. https://doi.org/10.31234/osf.io/dwz2q</strong>
+The shiny app is an interactive version from the original manuscript (authors' information is temporarily removed for during a masked review process)

 <br>
-<p><a href="https://phucthuun.shinyapps.io/litreview_io">Click</a> to deployed app</p>
+<p><a href="https://memdev.shinyapps.io/litreview_io">Click</a> to deployed app</p>

 ---
 <p>Corresponding authors: (authors' information is temporarily removed for a masked review process)